-Opinion on Each Major Federal Program
+Opinion on The Major Federal Program

-We have audited Marillac Community Health Centers' (the Organization's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2022.
-The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Marillac Community Health Centers' (the Organization's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended June 30, 2023.
+The Organization's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on the major federal program for the year ended June 30, 2023.